etown285/Password_Generator/README.md

 ### Project Overview

-* Created prompt list with password length, lowercase characters, uppercase characters, numeric characters, special characters.
+* Created prompt list with choices password length, lowercase characters, uppercase characters, numeric characters, special characters.
-* Defined all available characters that can be used
+* Defined all available characters that can be used.
-* Set character limits between 8 and 128.
+* Set character limits between 8 and 128 and created an alert to prompt user for new selection if they aren't within the parameters.
 * Created a string to bring back random variables for each choice.
+* Created a for loop to make sure the correct amount of characters were being applied to the user.

 ## Usage